Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Treatment suitable for both conditions is:

-• inhalation of a mixture of gases with a high content of O2, and sometimes pure oxygen (the treatment regimen is developed and controlled by the doctor, taking into account the origin of the disease);
+• inhalation of a mixture of gases with a high content of O2, and sometimes pure oxygen (the treatment regimen is developed and monitored by the doctor, taking into account the origin of the disease);

 • antibiotics, bronchodilators, diuretics;